Criminal Injuries Compensation Authority: Scheme

-The 2012 scheme
+2012 scheme reforms

 In January 2012, Justice Secretary Ken Clarke proposed further reforms to the scheme.
 There was cross-party support for altering the Scheme to compensate victims of overseas terrorist attacks.
 However, there was criticism of proposals to end compensation awards for certain minor injuries, a lowering of the tariff award for many injuries and for applying more severe reductions to awards for people who have been convicted of a crime.

 The 2012 scheme came into force on 30 September 2012 and applies to all claims received on or after 27 November 2012.
 It is less generous than previous schemes, with certain minor injuries removed altogether and others reduced in value.
 Residency criteria now mean that most applicants must be ordinarily resident in the UK, or a British or EU citizen.
 The rules on criminal convictions are more restrictive in that having an unspent criminal conviction that resulted in a prison sentence will mean automatic rejection, no matter what the offence.
-And claims for loss of earnings, previously always based on the applicant's actual losses up to a maximum of one-and-a-half times the national average wage, are now assessed entirely at the rate of statutory sick pay regardless of the applicant's actual losses.
+Claims for loss of earnings, previously always based on the applicant's actual losses up to a maximum of one-and-a-half times the national average wage, are now assessed entirely at the rate of statutory sick pay regardless of the applicant's actual losses.
 The total maximum award for a claim remains at £500,000, a figure that has remained unchanged since the original tariff scheme in 1996.

 The cuts in compensation are described by the CICA's Chief Executive in the annual report as being "designed to put the Scheme on a more sustainable financial footing by removing awards for people with the least serious injuries and focusing awards on victims with more serious injuries".
 A guide to the 2012 scheme is available on the Ministry of Justice website.

 Eligibility

 The rules in the Scheme are complex and are explained in the guide to the scheme.
 Injuries claimed for must have been caused by a 'crime of violence'.
 Annex B of the 2012 scheme sets out what this means.
 The first step is to establish that a crime has been committed.
 Whether it is a crime of violence is a more complex issue but the most typical examples are assault, murder, rape and sexual abuse.
 It is possible to claim for psychological injury resulting from witnessing an attack on someone else, in very limited circumstances.

 The time limit for claiming compensation is two years from the date the injury occurred.
 There are slightly different rules in the case of applicants who are children, or who were children when they were injured.
 The time limit may be extended in exceptional circumstances but is treated very strictly.
 Ignorance of the existence of the scheme and the availability of compensation is not usually accepted as an excuse for a late application.

-Residency criteria, introduced for the first time in Paragraphs 10 to 16 of the 2012 Scheme, restrict eligibility to those who are ordinarily resident in the UK, or are one of the following: